 Democrats picked up seven governorships and over 300 state legislative seats on Tuesday (in addition to the 40 or so they’d already flipped during Trump’s first two years in office).
 They took control of one or both state legislative chambers in New York, Colorado, New Hampshire, Minnesota, Maine and Connecticut (where the State Senate had been evenly divided).
 And they doubled the number of states in which they control the governor’s mansion and both chambers of the legislature, picking up seven “trifectas” on the night.
 These are crucially important wins with redistricting coming up after the 2020 census.

 Speaking of which, voters approved redistricting reforms in Michigan, Colorado and Missouri.
 (A similar measure in Utah is too close to call at present.)
 Nevada and Michigan passed automatic registration for voters, and Maryland will offer same-day registration.
-Medical marijuana passed in Missouri and Utah (while failing in North Dakota), and Michigan became the first state in the Midwest to legalize recreational weed.
+Medical marijuana passed in Missouri and Utah, and Michigan became the first state in the Midwest to legalize recreational weed.
 Arkansas and Missouri voters went around their state legislatures to pass minimum-wage hikes that will boost wages for around 1 million working people.

 Democrats also wrested control of attorney-general offices in Colorado, Michigan, Nevada, and Wisconsin.